betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaTeknik.md

 - RiskOfInjury

 - Does the complexity of a Via change after it has been climbed many times?
-    - No, but the MotoComplexity can decrease if more simple Beta is discovered.
+    - No, but the MoveComplexity can decrease if more simple Beta is discovered.

 ## Examples of <via>Via</via> Complexity